Download this example as a Jupyter notebook or a Python script.

 View results grouped by legislation#

-This property merges the results across all materials, resulting in a single dictionary of legislations that contain all impacted substances for all materials.
+This property merges the results across all materials, resulting in a single dictionary of legislations that contains all impacted substances for all materials.

-Again we use the tabulate package to print a table of substances, but this time we are including the substances in all materials, but again limited to the SIN List only.
+Again use the tabulate package to print a table of substances, but this time include the substances in all materials, one again limited to the SIN_LIST only.

 [7]: